-We love the look of a blunt cut, and we don’t see them going anywhere anytime soon.
-If you’re not loving the idea of an ear length bob, go for a slightly longer variation of the classic style with a chin length lob.
+Long layered cuts and choppy layers have stolen the spotlight in recent years, but in the ‘90s, blunt bobs were all the rage.
+If you don’t love the idea of an ear-length bob, go for a slightly longer variation of the classic style with a blunt lob.
 A lob can warm you up to the idea of shorter strands while maintaining some length.

 Best of all, blunt cut lobs help to give the illusion of thicker hair, making them an ideal choice for ladies with fine, thin-looking locks.